scalar-labs/cassy/docs/getting-started.md

 #### File system storage specific requirements
 The storage machine need to be accessible via ssh from the slave node performing the backup.
-Place a SSH private key without passphrase in the slave ssh folder `~/.ssh/id_rsa` and the corresponding public key in the storage machine.
+Place a SSH private key without passphrase in the slave ssh folder.
+It is necessary to follow the following naming and location :`~/.ssh/id_rsa`.
+Then add the corresponding public key in the storage machine ssh folder.

 ## Use